nervosnetwork/ckb/rpc/README.md

 *   `node_id`: `string` - The unique node ID derived from the p2p private key.

-    The private key is generated randomly on first boot.
+    The private key is generated randomly on the first boot.

 *   `active`: `boolean` - Whether this node is active.